alexandermendes/explicates/docs/search.md

 | operator | Join tokens with `and`, `or` or `not` (default `and`) |
 | prefix   | Treat each token as a prefix (default `True`)         |

+!!! info "Full-text search language"

+    The dictionary used for full-text searches is defined for each Annotation by the first `language` code found in the Annotation's `body`.
+If no such language code is found then the server default is used.
+See the [Configuration](/setup/configuration.md) section for more details.

 ## fts_phrase

 Return Annotations where the specified keys contain a `query` phrase.
 The